openlawteam/docs/docs/api-client/README.md

 apiClient = new APIClient("https://app.openlaw.io");
 ```

-Each method below will include example usage of the APIClient library (with the `apiclient` instance) if available.
+Each method below will include example usage of the APIClient library (with the `apiClient` instance) if available.
 :::

 ## Authentication